 The Deeper Damage

 Although you have cleaned the part of the carpet that is immediately noticeable, there can be more problems that are harder to see at first.
 Many times, the urine will soak through to the padding and the sub-floor.
 Surface cleaning will not reach these areas.
 In order to prevent permanent damage to your carpet and the area beneath, consider bringing in a professional to give your carpet a deeper cleaning.
-A professional cleaning can also remove bacteria and allergens, allowing you to avoid unfortunate health problems.
+A professional cleaning can also remove dust and allergens, allowing you to avoid unfortunate health problems.

 Once the carpet or furniture is clean, how can you ensure that the same thing won’t happen again?
 There are a few steps you can take to make a repeat accident less likely.